py-chung/QTLEMM/README.md

 ## Citing this package

-Citing this package If you use IPL in your research, we would appreciate your citation by the following doi.
+If you use QTLEMM in your research, we would appreciate your citation by the following doi.

 [![DOI](https://zenodo.org/badge/515874009.svg)](https://zenodo.org/doi/10.5281/zenodo.10851952)